MalikSploit/Jeu_Puissance4_En_Java/README.md

 ```
 firefox index.html
 ```
-Or just open the file index.html in the JavaDoc directory.
+Or just open the file index.html in the JavaDoc directory